valtido/sentry-docs/src/collections/_documentation/clients/php/usage.md

 }
 ```

-Then in your template you can load up the feedback widget:
+Then, in your template, you can load up the feedback widget:

 ```html
 {% raw %}<!-- Sentry JS SDK 2.1.+ required -->